cfassett/ANUGA-erosion/README.md

 2) Using the New Operators:<br>
 <p> Warning 1: These operators (and other modules) are experimental and may have bugs or be broken in unexpected ways.  <br>
 Warning 2: Sediment mass conservation has been verified to be okay, but otherwise the physics could still be really wrong.
-In particular, some of the empirical expressions are based on observations of experiments extremely far from the conditions in the big floods being studied here.
-Oh, and they were on Earth, not Mars.<br>
+In particular, some of the empirical expressions are based on observations of experiments extremely far from the conditions in the big floods I'm mostly interested in.
+Oh, and these empirical expressions were on Earth, not Mars.
+They are based on nondimensional scaling, so should at least be reasonable, but there is much that could be going wrong. <br>
 <Br>
 Installing these operators ...
 I usually just include a copy of the relevant module in whatever scenario I'm running.
 Presumably you could install them somewhere else on the path that python looks at and they would work as well.